 Erasmus was a Roman Catholic priest.
 He dedicated the first edition of his Greek New Testament to the Pope.
-(I include this bit of information for those who wrongly accuse the new translations of being unduly influenced by Roman Catholicism.
-See also endnote 11.)
+(I include this bit of information for those who wrongly claim that the newer English translations are unduly influenced by Roman Catholicism.
+See also endnote 10.)

-Robert Estienne, also known as Stephanas, based his text on the works of Erasmus, but he also used a text known as the Codex Bezae.
-Theodore Beza primarily based his text on the Greek New Testament of Stephanus, but he may well have also used the Codex Bezae (which was given to him and bears his name.
-This book is also known as Codex Cantabrigiensis as Beza later presented it to the University of Cambridge.)
+Robert Estienne, also known as Stephanas, based his text of the New Testament on the works of Erasmus, but he also used a text known as the Codex Bezae.
+Theodore Beza primarily based his text on the Greek New Testament of Stephanus, but he may have also used the Codex Bezae which was given to him and bears his name.
+(This book is also known as Codex Cantabrigiensis as Beza later presented it to the University of Cambridge.)

 “Several scholars have observed the apparent anti-feminist tendencies of the writer of the Codex Bezae.
 The reviser represents the western tradition dating back to the second century, and clearly reveals the trend of thought among his contemporaries by rephrasing the received text of Acts 17:12 to read: ‘and many of the Greeks and men and women of high standing believed.’
 The smoother reading serves to lessen any importance given women in Luke’s account of the conversion at Berea, and proves to be a typical alteration of Bezae in Acts.”

 Acts 18:26 is another text that was altered by a scribe with “anti-feminist tendencies”.
 In the Codex Bezae, Aquila’s name is first and Priscilla’s second.
 Stephanus adopted this reading in his Greek edition.
 More reliable Greek manuscripts have Priscilla’s name first in Acts 18:26, and have “honourable women” before “men” in Acts 17:12.

-The 27th edition of the Nestle-Aland text was edited by eminent scholars Barbara Aland (Protestant), Kurt Aland (Protestant), Ioannes Karavidopoulos (Greek Othordox), Carlo Martini (Roman Catholic), and Bruce Metzger (Protestant).
+The 27th edition of the Nestle-Aland text was edited by eminent scholars Barbara Aland (Protestant), Kurt Aland (Protestant), Ioannes Karavidopoulos (Greek Orthodox), Carlo Martini (Roman Catholic), and Bruce Metzger (Protestant).